-- A) Mascons which have an analytical expression for the gravitational potential and explicit partial derivatives for the gradient. - B) Mascons which are represented by a finite series of spherical harmonic functions and with partial derivatives derived via the chain rule. - 35 C) Mascons which serve as a post-processing tool to obtain regional mass changes from monthly spherical harmonic solutions.
+- A. mascons that have an analytical expression for the gravitational potential and explicit partial derivatives for the gradient; - B. mascons that are represented by a finite series of spherical harmonic functions and with partial derivatives derived via the chain rule; - C. mascons that serve as a post-processing tool to obtain regional mass changes from monthly spherical harmonic solutions.

-An analogous classification with additional literature is presented by (Abedini et al., 2021a), whose contribution is a numerical method for the gradient, which does not fit into the threefold scheme.
+An analogous classification with additional literature is presented by Abedini et al. (2021a), whose contribution is a numerical method for the gradient, which does not fit into the threefold scheme.

-Many recent publications are related to mascon solutions either of the NASA Goddard Space Flight Center (GSFC) or of the Jet Propulsion Laboratory (JPL) or the Center for Space Research (CSR).
-The current JPL solutions are spherical cap mascons with analytical partial derivatives - i.e. category A in the classification- which are presented in Section 3.2.
-The mascon approaches of GSFC and CSR are based on spherical harmonic functions and they are a prominent example of type B (cf. Section 3.1).
-The mascon visualization tool at the University of Colorado Boulder (https://ccar.colorado.edu/grace/index.html) enables an analysis and comparison of the latest solutions at JPL and GSFC for regions and generates time series per location.
+Many recent publications are related to the mascon solutions of either the NASA Goddard Space Flight Center (GSFC), the Jet Propulsion Laboratory (JPL) or the Center for Space Research (CSR).
+The current JPL solutions are spherical cap mascons with analytical partial derivatives - i.e. category A in the classification - which are presented in Sect.
+3.2.
+The mascon approaches of GSFC and CSR are based on spherical harmonic functions, and they are a prominent example of type B (see Sect.
+3.1).
+The mascon visualisation tool at the University of Colorado Boulder (https: //ccar.colorado.edu/grace/index.html, last access: 23 September 2022) enables an analysis and comparison of the latest solutions at JPL and GSFC for regions and generates time series per location.